-I’ve listened to a lot of audiobooks on Scribd over the past few months, but there are some definite favourites among them.
-The 10 books I’m recommending below are books I’ve read and really enjoyed, but each specially has a feature that lends itself to the audiobook format.
-Whether it was the narrator, the narrative style, or the genre, there is a reason that these books work so well as audiobooks.
+Scribd has really fostered my love for audiobooks over the past few months and whilst I’ve listened to lots of great titles, there have been some definite favourites among them.
+Below are 10 books I really loved on Scribd that really lend themselves to the audiobook format.
+Whether it was the narrator, the narrative style or genre of the book, there is a reason (for me) that these books worked so well as audiobooks.

 1. Lanny by Max Porter

-Lanny is an incredible read, and the audiobook is amazing.
-There are several perspectives in this book, and each has a different narrator in the audiobook.
-The narration changes to match the pace and emotion of the book: there are loud outbursts of anger and rage, quieter moments of reflection, quickening voices during moments of tension and fear, and slow, drawn out voices in other instances.
-One of the perspectives often listens intently to the conversations of others, and the audiobook contains their indistinct chatter, simulating the experience of being overwhelmed in a crowd.
-I loved it so much, I had to buy a physical copy to reread–with the audiobook of course!
+Lanny is an incredible read and the audiobook is amazing.
+There are several perspectives in this book and each has a different narrator.
+I particularly loved the way the narration changed to match the pace and emotion of the book: loud outbursts of anger and rage; quiet moments of reflection; quickening voices during moments of tension and fear; slow, drawn-out voices adding to the suspense.
+It was brilliantly achieved, bringing each character to life in a way I hadn’t come across in audiobooks before.
+My favourite element was a perspective that listened intently to the conversations of others and the audiobook captured this by using indistinct chatter that simulated the experience of being overwhelmed in a crowd.
+I loved Lanny, but it was the audiobook that brought it to life.
+It was so good that I had to buy a physical copy to reread alongside the audio version.

 2. The Wayward Children Series by Seanan McGuire